colinl/node-red-guaranteed-delivery/README.md

 ### Inputs

-If `msg.control` (or whatever property has been configured as the Control property as below) is not present in the message then the message will be passed on to the next node in the flow (such as an email node) for delivery to its destination.
+If `msg.control` (or whatever property has been configured as the Control property as above) is not present in the message then the message will be passed on to the next node in the flow (such as an email node) for delivery to its destination.
 If there are already messages queued then it will be added to the queue rather than being passed on.

 If `msg.control` is present then its value should be either that configured as Value for Success or Value for Failure as described above.
 If it is the Success value then that indicates that the message has been successfully delivered, it will be removed from the queue of waiting messages and the next one (if any) will be sent.